johnstew/differential-serving/README.md

 The more manual approach is to detect the user agent string and dynamically serve the correct bundle.
 There is a great article written by [Shubham Kanodia](https://twitter.com/_pastelsky) on [Smashing Magazine](https://www.smashingmagazine.com/2018/10/smart-bundling-legacy-code-browsers/) that introduces a package called [`browserslist-useragent`](https://www.npmjs.com/package/browserslist-useragent).

-Using this we can create an express middleware to detect if we can use `<script type="module">` tag or not.
+Using this you can create an express middleware to detect if you can use `<script type="module">` tag or not.

 [**index.js**](./examples/user-agent/index.js)(server)
 ```js